LeBron James: 2008–2010: MVP seasons

-James, pictured here in November 2009, won consecutive MVP awards in 2009 and 2010.
+James with the Cavaliers in 2009.

-At the end of the 2008–2009 season, James finished second in NBA Defensive Player of the Year Award voting and made his first NBA All-Defensive Team, posting 23 chase-down blocks and a career-high 93 total blocks.
-James also became only the fourth postmerger player to lead his team in points, rebounds, assists, steals, and blocks in a single season.
-Behind his play and the acquisition of All-Star guard Mo Williams, Cleveland went a franchise record 66–16 and fell just one game short of matching the best home record in league history, and James became the first Cavalier to win the MVP Award.
-Reflecting on James' performance for ESPN, John Hollinger later wrote: "He's having what is arguably the greatest individual season in history, and it's time we gave him his due for it."
+At the end of the 2008–2009 season, James finished second in the voting for the NBA Defensive Player of the Year Award.
+He made his first NBA All-Defensive Team, with 23 chase-down blocks and a career-high 93 total blocks.
+With James's play and the acquisition of All-Star guard Mo Williams, Cleveland went a franchise record 66–16; James became the first Cavalier to win the MVP Award.
+John Hollinger of ESPN described James's season as "arguably the greatest individual season in history".

-In the playoffs, Cleveland swept the Detroit Pistons and the Atlanta Hawks to earn a matchup with the Orlando Magic in the Eastern Conference Finals.
-In Game 1 of the series, James scored 49 points on 66 percent shooting in a losing effort for the Cavaliers.
-In Game 2, he hit a game-winner to tie the series at 1–1.
-Cleveland would lose the series in six games, and following the loss in Game 6, James immediately left the floor without shaking hands with his opponents, which was an act that many media members viewed as unsportsmanlike.
-For the series, James averaged 38.5 points, 8.3 rebounds, and 8.0 assists per game, finishing the postseason with a career playoff-high 35.3 points per game.
+In the 2009 playoffs, Cleveland swept the Pistons and the Atlanta Hawks to earn a matchup with the Orlando Magic in the Eastern Conference Finals.
+The Cavaliers lost Game 1, despite James scoring 49 points on 66 percent shooting.
+In Game 2, James hit a game-winner to tie the series 1–1.
+Cleveland lost the series in six games; following the loss, James left the court without shaking hands with his opponents, which was viewed as unsportsmanlike by some.
+James averaged 35.3 points per game during the playoffs.

-In February of the 2009–10 season, James was forced into a temporary point guard role following a series of injuries to players in the Cavaliers' backcourt.
-Behind his leadership, Cleveland lost no momentum, finishing the year with the best record in the league for the second consecutive season.
-Despite only playing 39 minutes per game, James increased his statistical production and was awarded his second NBA MVP Award.
-To open the playoffs, Cleveland advanced past the Chicago Bulls to earn a matchup with the Boston Celtics in the second round.
-James was heavily criticized for not playing well in Game 5 of the series, shooting only 20 percent on 14 shots and scoring 15 points.
-The team suffered its worst loss in franchise history, and at the conclusion of the game, James walked off the court to a smattering of boos from Cleveland's home crowd.
-The Cavaliers were officially eliminated from the postseason in Game 6, with James posting 27 points, 19 rebounds, and 10 assists in the losing effort.
+In February of the 2009–10 season, James was forced into a temporary point guard role following injuries to players in the Cavaliers' backcourt.
+With James's leadership, Cleveland finished the year with the best record in the league.
+James shot over 50% on field goals for the first time in his career, and he received his second NBA MVP Award.
+To open the playoffs, Cleveland advanced past the Chicago Bulls to earn a matchup with the Celtics in the second round.
+James was criticized for not playing well in Game 5, shooting only 20 percent on 14 shots and scoring 15 points.
+The Cavaliers suffered their worst loss in franchise history; at the conclusion, James walked off the court to boos from Cleveland's crowd.
+The Cavaliers were eliminated from the postseason in Game 6.